 This tournament is a qualifier for the 2023 Coolidge Cup, which will be held July 2-4, 2023.
 The Coolidge Cup is an expenses-paid national invitational speech and debate tournament sponsored by the Calvin Coolidge Presidential Foundation.
 It is held in President Coolidge’s historic hometown of Plymouth, Vermont, and takes place each year during the week of the Fourth of July.
 More than $15,000 in scholarship prize money is awarded to the top finishers.
 Learn more about the Coolidge Cup.

 To ensure that we have enough judges to run the tournament smoothly and efficiently, each competitor is asked to supply one judge (e.g., a parent, grandparent, teacher, coach, etc.).
-We also recruit some volunteer community judges, so the judge burden at our tournaments tends to be low (i.e., we probably will not need you to judge every single round).
+We also recruit some volunteer community judges, so the judge burden at our tournaments tends to be low (i.e., we probably will not need you to judge every single round), but we do need every competitor to provide a judge.
+(Teams, pairs of siblings, and the like are allowed to provide one judge per every two competitors.)
 Experience with debating or judging is not necessary.
 Register to judge in this tournament.

 If you have any questions about the tournament, the Coolidge Cup, or about judging, please contact Coolidge Foundation Debate Director Jared Rhoads (email@example.com).